Albert0i/RU301/topology1.md

     depends_on:
       - redis
 ```
-Please note that, **Redis Stack = Redis Stack Server + Redis Insight**, which is the best GUI client, I supposed.
+Please note that you can use Redis Stack image which includes Redis Stack Server and Redis Insight, which is the best GUI client, I think.
 When all containers are up and running, just point your browser to http://localhost:5540 to access Redis.

 ![alt docker-compose up](cluster-docker/img/docker_compose_up.png)

 ![alt redis insight](cluster-docker/img/redis_insight.png)

-Or via Redis command line:
+Or via command line tool:

 ![alt redis cli](cluster-docker/img/redis_cli.png)

 #### 2. Windows container
 ![alt banner](homebrew-cluster-docker/img/banner.JPG)
-Having installed [Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/) and properly config to run `Windows containers`.
+Having installed [Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/) and configured to run `Windows containers`.
 A [Redis7.2.4-Homebrew](https://github.com/Albert0i/Redis7.2.4-Homebrew.git) repositiry is available to describe how to build customized Redis Windows image.
 Or you can pull a pre-built image from Docker Hub:
 ```
 docker image pull albert0i/redis:7.2.4-nanoserver-20H2
 ```
 ![alt docker pull](homebrew-cluster-docker/img/docker_pull.JPG)

+**Caveat**
-**Caveat**: Version of base image MUST match the version in running machine, ie. `20J2` in my environment.
+OS Version of used to built docker image MUST match the version in the running machine, ie. both are `20J2` in my case.

 ![alt 20H2](homebrew-cluster-docker/img/20H2.JPG)